-Once you've looked through your offers to separate the free money from the money you'll have to borrow, you'll want to start looking at your bottom line.
+Once you've looked through your offers to separate the free money from the loans, you'll want to start looking at your bottom line.
 Take these steps for each school to give you a consistent view of each school's bottom line.

 These include not just the tuition and fees, but also room and board, transportation, books, and personal items for the year.
 This will give you a starting point.
 If the information isn’t listed in your offer, go online or call the financial aid office to ask for those figures.